juleiste/Cirrus-CRMScript/README.md

 # CRMScript IDE

 An offline IDE for customising SuperOffice CRM with its CRMScript language.

+NB: This Project is copied from https://github.com/SuperOffice/vscode-crmscript for further development

 # Features